 “I appreciate drawing so much more now!” and “That was the most enjoyable drawing experience I have ever had.“ Harvard University students

-My drawing workshops are great for people looking to:
+Drawn to Science trainings are great for people looking to:

 - incorporate sketching/drawing into research practices and field work;